-At Wolviston Primary School, we embrace the fact that every child is different, and, therefore, the educational needs of every child are different.
+At Wolviston Primary School, we are an inclusive school, embracing the fact that every child is different, and, therefore, the educational needs of every child are different.
 Our aim is for every child to thrive and maximise their potential, regardless of individual starting point.
 We pride ourselves on being an inclusive setting where the needs of all pupils, including those with Special Educational Needs (SEN), are met through a broad and balanced curriculum which is inline with The Equality Act 2010 and The Special Educational Needs and Disability Regulations 2014.

 We have a culture of high expectations and aspirations for all our pupils, including those with Special Educational Needs .
 As part of our robust process to ensure high standards are achieved, we closely monitor and track the progress of all pupil groups, including those at risk of underachievement.